uib-ub/hono-kube-deploy-automation/README.md

 b.
 Pull Request Event:

 Deploy to the test environment when a pull request labeled "type: deploy-hono-test" is merged into the main branch.

+## Rollbar Integration for Error Tracking

+[Rollbar](https://rollbar.com/) is integrated into the application to monitor and track errors and log messages.
+This integration helps in identifying and resolving issues quickly by providing real-time insights into the application's behavior.

 ## Testing and Code Coverage